thekevinscott/UpscalerJS/docs/docs/documentation/getting-started.md

 });
 ```

-In the browser, you can provide the image in any of the following formats:
+In the browser, we can provide the image in any of the following formats:

 * `string` - A URL to an image.
 Ensure the image can be loaded (for example, make sure the site's CORS policy allows for loading).
 * `tf.Tensor3D` or `tf.Tensor4D` - A tensor representing an image.
 * [Any valid input to `tf.browser.fromPixels`](https://js.tensorflow.org/api/latest/#browser.fromPixels)

-In Node, you can provide the image in any of the following formats:
+In Node, we can provide the image in any of the following formats:

 * `string` - A path to a local image, _or_ if provided a string that begins with `http`, a URL to a remote image.
 * `tf.Tensor3D` or `tf.Tensor4D` - A tensor representing an image.
 * `Uint8Array` - a `Uint8Array` representing an image.
 * `Buffer` - a `Buffer` representing an image.

 By default, a base64-encoded `src` attribute is returned.
-You can change the output type like so:
+We can change the output type like so:

 ```javascript
 upscaler.upscale('/path/to/image', {